we-make-websites/wmw-coding-guidelines/README.md

 When you are writing new code you are expected to maintain the guidelines, if you update an existing feature you are expected to update any non-adhering code that you interact with or change.
 This means you are not expected to fix the whole file when adding new functionality, just the code you write or change.

-Assuming you've followed [setup](https://we-make-websites.gitbook.io/canvas/guides/starting-a-new-project) then your JS, SCSS, and Vue files will be formatted when you save by `eslint --fix` and `stylelint --fix`.
+Assuming you've followed [project setup](https://we-make-websites.gitbook.io/canvas/guides/project-setup) then your JS, SCSS, and Vue files will be formatted by `eslint --fix` and `stylelint --fix` when you save a supported file.
 Other `eslint` and `stylelint` errors will be flagged when committing your changes.

 You will have to manually apply the guidelines to HTML and Liquid as there is no linter available.
+Certain Vue and SCSS rules must also be applied manually as their respective linters don't support them.

 ## Can I contribute to the guidelines?

-Please branch from `master` and submit a pull request for any suggested changes.
+Please branch from `main` and submit a pull request to the relevant code owner for review.

+See [CONTRIBUTING.md](.github/CONTRIBUTING.md) for more details on process and code quality when contributing.